bitbrain-gaming/lgj/README.md

-# lgj
+# Local Game Jam

-Local Game Jam Site
+This gamejam is just for fun.
+No rules, no restrictions.